tytydraco/yessleep/out/Im_Never_Camping_Again.md

 "Ill never be to old to whoop your ass."
 He laughed

-all of a sudden my fathers demeaner completely changed.
+All of a sudden my father demeaner completely changed.

 "Tony, If anything ever happens son Never go camping again."
-He said cryptically and turned to continue grabbing things.
+He said cryptically

 "What's that supposed to mean dad?"
 I said but he ignored me and kept going.

-I'm not sure what that was.
-Was he joking with me?
-I just moved on and continued helping.
+He acted like he didn't just say that to me.
+I kept loading gear and just ignored it.
 I helped him with the rest of the equipment, we loaded it all up and got into the truck.
 My dad was a very kind man.
 Give you the shirt off his back kind of guy.
 He was funny, caring, and made you feel like you could conquer the world.
 He was also quiet and standoffish at times which I figured was his military service bleeding out.
 He never really talked about it but mom would always say "Dad came home after the war ended, But his mind is still at war."
 Some nights he would wake screaming and Id hear mom promising it was all ok and he's ok.
 But for the most part he was an amazing man who treated his family like royalty.

 "So kiddo are you ready for this years camping trip?"
 Dad asked.